alphagov/govuk-rfcs/rfc-040-dependency-resolution.md

 ### How will dependencies be denoted?

-We will add an optional _dependencies_ key to the default content item schema:&nbsp;
+ key to the default content item schema:&nbsp;

 &nbsp;